abus-aikorea/voice-pro/README.md

 - It does not mean there is a limitation on the length of media that can be processed, nor does it stop ongoing tasks.
 You simply cannot click the action button anymore.
 - It may be a bit inconvenient, but to use it again, you just need to close the program and restart it.
 - Previous work results are maintained in the workspace folder.
+- But, There is a **60-second limit** for AI Cover creation.
 - The official version of Voice-Pro can be purchased through the ABUS official website (<https://abuskorea.imweb.me>)
 - Additionally, if you support us through Buy Me a Coffee ☕, we will give you a usage voucher for up to one month as a token of our gratitude. (<https://github.com/abus-aikorea/voice-pro/discussions/10#discussioncomment-11527327>)
 -  For inquiries regarding purchases, business partnerships, tuning, investments, etc., please contact us via email (<abus.aikorea@gmail.com>)."